jufequinta/JuanFe.SuperMarket/README.md

 # JuanFe.SuperMarket
 This is the new project to put into practice all knowledge.
 NET.
+But this repository explain all to do in the project Supermarket.
+This repository has the microservice of Security.

 What do you expect from this project?